 FORM OF AGREEMENT

 The Archdiocese has two construction contracts for a small project.
 Both of these contracts are “Lump Sum” and designed to protect the parish, whereas generally the contractor or vendor’s contract is written only to protect them, not the parish.
+The Archdiocesan attorney is consulted as needed.

-Once the contractor bid meets the project budget, the contract request form located on the PCS section of the website is filled out and submitted (Forward Contractor Bid to construction@seattlearch.org)
+Once the contractor bid meets the project budget, the contract request form located on the PCS section of the website is filled out and submitted (Forward Contractor Bid to construction@seattlearch.org).

 The Archdiocesan Small Project construction contract will be drafted PCS and returned to parish contact.
 Contract is reviewed by parish and contractor and any comments are changes sent back to construction@seattlearch.org.
-Note: Allow 2 weeks processing time.
+Note: Allow 2 weeks processing time from initial submittal.

 Once contract is finalized, the documents are signed electronically in DocuSign and all parties receive a fully signed version.